firebolt-db/godocs/docs/Guides/getting-started/index.md

 <img src="../assets/images/../../../assets/images/architecture-workflow.png" alt="Get Started" width="700"/>

 After you register, you can either use the [Load data wizard](./get-started-load-data-wizard.md) or the [SQL workspace](./introducing-the-sql-workspace.md).
 Use the Load data wizard if your data is in either CSV or Parquet format, and you want to use a graphical user interface to guide you through the first three steps of the workflow.
 Use the SQL workspace if you prefer to enter SQL, or need a more customized workflow.

+## Next steps

+Choose either of the following:

 * [Use the **Load data** wizard](get-started-load-data-wizard.md)
 * [Use SQL](./get-started-sql-workspace.md)